DeeNewcum/termdetect/README.md

   <img src="http://deenewcum.github.com/termdetect/images/termdetect_putty.png"/>
 </p>

 Termdetect is a script that auto-detects which terminal you're using (eg. Putty, Xterm, Konsole).
-It does its job solely by communicating with the terminal via escape codes, so it's much more reliable than $TERM.
+It does its job solely by communicating with the terminal via escape codes, so it's much more reliable than $TERM, and connecting remotely never causes a problem.